-- Switch out the displace block for the sprite.collide(), sprite.bounce(), and sprite.bounceOff() blocks.( Show me where) - Hint: If you're having trouble doing this with blocks then switch over to text mode. - Discuss with a neighbor: What is the difference between the four different sprite interactions?
-What do you think the purpose of each block is?
+- Switch out the displace block for the sprite.collide() , sprite.bounce() , and sprite.bounceOff() blocks.
+(Show me where) - Hint: If you're having trouble doing this with blocks then switch over to text mode. - Discuss with a neighbor: What is the difference between the four different sprite interactions?
+What do you think the displace